theimowski/master-thesis/docs/section-paradigms.md

 It is evident that the implementation in listing {{csparadigmimperative}} consists of a step-by-step instructions.
 Code contains assignment statements (lines 1, 2, 3, 5, 13), jump instructions (line 6, 8) and explicit arithmetic operations (line 11).
-It focuses on the detailed algorithm flow, that is the engineer has to specify **how** to achieve the goal.
+It focuses on the detailed algorithm flow, hence the engineer specifies **how** to achieve the goal.
 In contract, listing {{csparadigmfunctional}} demonstrates the very same program with a different approach, where without providing a detailed recipe, but rather using built-in language constructs, the engineer declares **what** is the goal.

 Another interesting thing to note in listing {{csparadigmimperative}} is separation of concerns (emphasized in the referenced tweet {{{imperativevsfunctional}}}).